-1. Overview and objectives:
+1. Overview and objectives

-The site is a 4.357-acre, vacant industrial property currently owned by the City of Elmira.
-The location of the property is shown on Figure 1 of the Record of Decision (ROD) dated March 2002.
+The site is a 4.95 acre, vacant industrial property currently owned by Niagara County.
+The location of the property is shown on Figure 1-1.
 The site has been characterized during several previous investigations.
 The user should refer to the previous investigation reports for more detail, as needed.